PDOK/data.labs.pdok.nl/stories/OpenELS/index.md

 linguists could potentially use this data to analyse spatial distribution of common toponym roots.
 The following example shows locations of place that have "holy" as a part of the name.
 Obviously, the root "holy" is spelled differently in different languages.
-The SPARQL query language makes it possible to specify different spelling of the search requests depending on what national endpoint processes the query.
+The Linked Data technology makes it possible to formulate a single query that addresses  national endpoints in their native languages.
 In the example the following spellings are used:

 |Language|Spelling|